eliezerpujols/mocassin.css/README.md

 # Mocassin.css
-Mocassin.css is a collection of hover effects for Captions, powered by [Sass](http://sass-lang.com/).
+Mocassin.css is a responsive collection of hover effects for Captions, powered by [Sass](http://sass-lang.com/).
+Each caption is adapt the size of the image.

 ## Installation
 The production code is inside of `dist` folder, you can install it via npm: